cmstead/phcollect/README.md

     - Returns count of elements in collection
 - map(callable $modifier)
     - Returns new collection with $modifier function applied to all members of original collection
+- partial(callable $userFn[, Mixed arguments])
+    - Performs a right-partial application of passed values on provided function
 - toArray()
     - Returns a standard PHP associative of collection key/value pairs